-- 1) a 2005 baseline inventory originally developed by ICLEI and revised during the preparation of the 2015 CAP, - 2) a 2010 inventory, and - 3) A 2015 inventory prepared as part of the regional RICAPS program (as discussed in Chapter 1).
+- 1) A 2005 baseline inventory originally developed by ICLEI and revised during the preparation of the 2015 CAP, - 2) A 2010 inventory prepared as part of the regional RICAPS program (as discussed in Chapter 1), - 3) A 2015 inventory prepared as part of the regional RICAPS program (as discussed in Chapter 1), - 4) A 2017 inventory prepared as part of the regional RICAPS program (as discussed in Chapter 1).

-In order to ensure accurate comparisons across all three existing inventories, the project team adjusted the methods of these past efforts to apply a consistent approach.
+To ensure accurate comparisons across all three existing inventories, the project team adjusted some of the methods of these past efforts to apply a consistent approach.
 This also helped ensure that all inventories were fully in compliance with the US Community Protocol.
-The project team made four key changes to the inventories:
+The project team made five key changes to the inventories:

 - Updated Global Warming Potential (GWP) figures: Previous inventories used GWPs (measurements of how much heat is trapped by a unit of GHGs) reported in the IPCC's Second Assessment Report, first released in 1995.
 The project team updated these values to use the most recent GWPs from the IPCC's Fifth Assessment Report, which was released in 2013. - "Origin-destination" VMT methodology: In the past, inventories utilized the "in-boundary" methodology for estimating vehicle miles travelled (VMT) in San Mateo.
 This method includes all VMT that occur within the city boundary, including pass-through traffic, regardless of trip origin or destination.
 An alternative method, the "origin-destination" method, has been determined to be a more accurate representation of VMT in a city.
 As a result, the inventories were updated to use this approach.
-The "origin-destination" VMT methodology only accounts for vehicle trips that begin and/or end within the city boundary and ignores "pass-through" trips that travel through San Mateo but begin and end elsewhere (for example, a person commuting from Redwood City to San Francisco on US-101). - Consistent off-road equipment method: The California Air Resources Board's (CARB) OFFROAD2007 model estimates total emissions from all off-road equipment in a given year at a county level.
-In the past, inventories assigned emissions from all equipment categories included in this model to the City.
-However, the project team determined that it would be more accurate to exclude emissions from certain equipment types (e.g. oil drilling, agricultural equipment) that were not relevant to the City.
-Additionally, County-level off-road construction equipment emissions had previously been allocated to the City using the percent of total County jobs in the City.
-It was determined to be more accurate to assign off-road equipment emissions to the City using the percent of year-to-year County-level service population change attributable to the City (e.g. if the County service population increased 1,000 in one year and the City service population increased 100 in that same year, 10% of the County's off-road construction equipment emissions would be allocated to the City). - Reporting of direct access electricity: In the past, data on total electricity use associated with direct access customers (customers that purchase electricity directly from a power provider, rather than a utility such as PCE or PG&E) in San Mateo was not available.
+The "origin-destination" VMT methodology only accounts for vehicle trips that begin and/or end within the city boundary and ignores "pass-through" trips that travel through San Mateo but begin and end elsewhere (for example, a person commuting from Redwood City to San Francisco on US-101). - Consistent off-road equipment method: Previous inventories used CARB's OFFROAD2007 model to estimate total emissions from off-road equipment.
+The project team revised the off-road equipment emissions for all previous inventories using the updated CARB Emission Factor (EMFAC) model and updated US Environmental Protection Agency (USEPA) emission factors to maintain consistency with previous inventory methodologies.1 The EMFAC model provides more reliable information about off-road equipment types and fuel use in the region than the previous version. - Reporting of direct access electricity: In the past, data on total electricity use associated with direct access customers (customers that purchase electricity directly from a power provider, rather than a utility such as PCE or PG&E) in San Mateo was not available.
 Historically, direct access electricity consumption was estimated based on County-level direct access electricity consumption data.
-In recent years, direct access electricity consumption data has become available at the city level and the inventories were updated to reflect this.
+In recent years, direct access electricity consumption data has become available at the city level and the inventories were updated to reflect this. - Reporting of transmission and distribution losses for electricity and natural gas: Transmission and distribution losses in electricity refer to the energy lost as heat during the transportation of electricity from power plants to end-users through transmission and distribution networks.
+Similarly, methane emissions result from transmission and distribution of natural gas and end-use leakage.
+Methane enduse leakage refers to the unintentional release of methane from the final use of natural gas, such as from pipelines, storage facilities, and appliances.